Learn

 What it may look like

-"Final notice: unpaid toll balance.
-Pay today at this link to avoid penalties and registration suspension."
+"Final notice: unpaid toll balance of $12.51.
+Pay today at this state toll link to avoid a $50 late fee."

 Signs to slow down

-• The text threatens late fees, prosecution, registration suspension, or license trouble.
+• The text threatens late fees, prosecution, registration suspension, court action, or license trouble.

-• It uses a link instead of asking you to visit the agency website yourself.
+• It uses a state-specific link, QR code, or invoice attachment instead of asking you to visit the agency website yourself.

 • It asks for a card number, driver's license number, or other identity information.

-• It names a toll program even if you have not recently used a toll road.
+• The balance is small enough to feel believable, even if you have not recently used that toll road.

 What to do next